 - Don’t be afraid to occasionally close your emails with “I have some upcoming availability.
 Do you know of anyone who could use my help in growing their business?”
 After all, they owe you!
 You’ve given them a tremendous amount of value, and you might be surprised with how readily people are willing to work on your behalf.

 These are just a few things you could do, but let your group evolve and shape itself over time.
 Eventually, you’ll get to the point where your list is sufficiently sized to organize your own events, and you and your business will be at the center of attention and the “hero” of the story.

 This doesn’t need to be hard, it just needs to be acted on — consistently and steadily.

 So ask yourself: Are you going to wait around for that perfect lead to come knocking on your door, or are you going to go out there and build your network of future clients and referral sources?

-Note: Many of these ideas stem directly from the rewrite of my course on getting clients, which will be called “Double Your Freelancing Leads”.
-If you’re interested in joining the course once it’s released, click here to join my newsletter.
+Note: Many of these ideas stem directly from the rewrite of my course on getting clients, “The Blueprint”.